KatGia/SQL-basics/README.md

 SQL databases in bioinformatics are used to manage:

-- Genomic and proteomic sequences
+- Genomic and proteomic sequences;
-- Gene annotations
+- Gene annotations;
-- Protein interactions
+- Protein interactions;
-- Gene expression profiles
+- Gene expression profiles.

 They ensure structured access, efficient querying, and integration across diverse data types.

 ### Examples of SQL-based Databases in Bioinformatics:

-- **Genomic Databases**: GenBank, NCBI, and Ensembl
+- **Genomic Databases**: GenBank, NCBI, and Ensembl.
-- **Gene Expression Repositories**: ArrayExpress and GEO
+- **Gene Expression Repositories**: ArrayExpress and GEO.
-- **Protein Sequence Databases**: UniProt, Swiss-Prot, and PDB
+- **Protein Sequence Databases**: UniProt, Swiss-Prot, and PDB.

 ---